Railway Points and Track circuits

 - derail vehicles at trap points;

-- when the above do not apply, be the straight or main route through the points.
+- when the above does not apply, be the straight or main route through the points.

 Each signal box shall have a convention for the allocation of suffixes.
 Where practicable, the suffixes for new layouts shall increment alphabetically in the down direction.
 It is permissible to follow established conventions where existing layouts are modified.